Phallic graffiti: Contemporary phallic graffiti

 In 2016 the arts website Widewalls declared the 21st century to be "a new age of penis graffiti".
-Contemporary phallic graffiti is produced in a variety of social contexts and can be understood accordingly.
+Contemporary phallic graffiti are produced in a variety of social contexts and can be understood accordingly.
 A rudimentary interpretation uses Freudian analysis of such inscriptions to conclude that they are a simple form of rebellion by marginalised groups such as the working class or children.
 However, phallic graffiti can represent complex commentaries on social relationships.
 In 2010, renovation work at the library of Utrecht University included the erasure of over 50 examples of phallic graffiti.
 The inscriptions had been created as part of a symbolic conflict between two groups of students organised into traditional societies (studentencorps).
 Utrecht students of a higher socio-economic background tended to emphasise the status of their society through the use of penis graffiti.
 However, students from less advantaged circumstances, aligned with the opposing society, lampooned the former with counter-penis graffiti.
+These socio-economic rivalries frequently came to a head.
 The phallic inscriptions represented the specific interplay of class conflict within Utrecht University's student cohort.

-Particularly in a scholastic context, modern phallic graffiti has been likened to its ancient antecedents.
+Particularly in a scholastic context, modern phallic graffiti have been likened to their ancient antecedents.
 For example, the phenomenon of penis inscriptions in English Secondary schools has been linked back to Roman veneration of Priapus, while phallic arborglyphs, such as that left on trees in Dulwich Wood by the so-called Penis Gang and attributed to local students, has been directly compared to their Ancient equivalent.

 Artistic representations

 In the 21st century phallic graffiti have been used as a form of artistic expression.
 In June 2010, the Russian street art group Voina painted a prodigious penis on the Liteyny Bridge in Saint Petersburg.
 The work, titled Dick Captured by the FSB, was placed on the road of the bridge situated opposite the offices of the Federal Security Service (FSB).
 Three minutes after the group had executed their artwork the bridge rose, thereby facing the now erect phallus directly at the offices of the FSB on the opposing side of the river.
 Immediately after the action had taken place, one member of the group involved was arrested at the site by police.
 Dick Captured by the FSB went on to be awarded the 2010 prize for innovation by the National Centre for Contemporary Arts.

-In 2014 a stencil by Banksy in Folkestone, Kent titled Art Buff, depicting a woman staring at an empty plinth, had a phallus spray painted over it as if part of the original.
+In 2014 a stencil by Banksy in Folkestone, Kent titled Art Buff, depicting a woman staring at an empty plinth, had a phallus spray-painted over it as if part of the original.

 In 2016 residents of Brussels petitioned for a series of sexually explicit street art pieces, which included a monumental painting of a phallus on the side of a building in the city centre, to be retained.
-The graffiti of a penis was painted in the style of pointillism on a wall in the Saint-Gilles area of the city.
+A graffito of a penis was painted in the style of pointillism on a wall in the Saint-Gilles area of the city.
 Despite the public outcry, the council decided to remove the penis and replace it with a commissioned artwork.